-How to Refinance Your Mortgage
+How to Refinance a Mortgage

-Set a financial goal
+1. Set a financial goal

 - To lower the interest rate on their mortgage, increasing monthly cash flow.
 “This can be very helpful and redirect a monthly cash flow into other areas that are more pressing at the current time,” says Robertson.